fkamiab/url_problem/README.md

 ~~~~

 The downloaded images, will be in the `./IMAGES` folder.
 If an image is faulty, the code does not include it.
-The errors (either the urls of faulty images or inaccsessible urls) are saved in an `error_log.txt` file in the `ERROR_LOG` directory.
+The errors (either the urls of faulty images or inaccessible urls) are saved in an `error_log.txt` file in the `ERROR_LOG` directory.